 |Memory Size||8GB GDDR5||8GB GDDR5||6GB GDDR5 / GDDR5X|

 |Bus Interface||PCI Express 3.0||PCI Express 3.0||PCI Express 3.0|

 - GTX 1660 Ti vs GTX 1070 vs RX 590 vs GTX 1060 Comparison

 - Radeon RX 580 vs GTX 1060 Comparison & Benchmarks

 It is no doubt that Radeon RX 590 is the most powerful card of the three, but it is also the most expensive.
-The performance gain of Radeon RX 590 over RX 580 is very little which does not justify its much higher cost, which around 50 dollars more on average.
-On the other hand, GTX 1060 still holds is position pretty good but it is slower than RX 580 in most of the benchmarks and its lower 6GB VRAM can pose a problem in the latest AAA games with heavy graphics textures and mods.
-The main advantage that I can think of GTX 1060 is its lower power consumption compared to both these Radeon RX cards.
+The performance gain of Radeon RX 590 over RX 580 is very little which does not justify its much higher cost, which is around 50 dollars more on average.
+On the other hand, GTX 1060 still holds its position pretty good but it is slower than RX 580 in most of the benchmarks and its lower 6GB VRAM can pose a problem in the latest AAA games with heavy graphics textures and mods.
+The main advantage that I can think of GTX 1060 is its lower power consumption compared to both of these Radeon RX cards.
 So, if I have to pick the best card among these three then it would be Radeon RX 580 because it offers the best value for your money and is only a couple of FPS slower than the newer Radeon RX 590.

 My Pick: Radeon RX 580 8GB